EIU SHIELD Illinois COVID Testing

 First, check all of your inboxes for an activation email from firstname.lastname@example.org (including spam and clutter).

-- If you were selected to test or want to voluntarily test and you received some communication from SHIELD Illinois (firstname.lastname@example.org), you should call the Shield Help Desk at 217-265-6059 for assistance.
+- If you are required to test or want to voluntarily test and you received some communication from SHIELD Illinois (email@example.com), you should call the Shield Help Desk at 217-265-6059 for assistance.
 They will be able to send you a new activation code to set up your SHIELD account.

-- If you were selected to test/want to voluntarily test, but have not received any communication from SHIELD Illinois, you should be able to use open scheduling at the following link: go.eiu.edu/EIUShield.
+- If you are required to test/want to voluntarily test, but have not received any communication from SHIELD Illinois, you should be able to use open scheduling at the following link: go.eiu.edu/EIUShield.
 Then, you will be prompted to create an account with Shield to receive your results.
 Remember your SHIELD username and password, as you will need it to make appointments in the future.

 - If you call the Shield Help Desk and they say that they do not have you in their system, you can schedule your FIRST test at go.eiu.edu/EIUShield.
 Then, you will be prompted to create an account with Shield to receive your results.
 Remember your SHIELD username and password, as you will need it to make appointments in the future.

-- If you were selected to test/want to voluntarily test and this is NOT your first time using SHIELD Illinois testing at EIU, you will login with your SHIELD username and password to see your results and/or to make another appointment.
+- If you are required to test/want to voluntarily test and this is NOT your first time using SHIELD Illinois testing at EIU, you will login with your SHIELD username and password to see your results and/or to make another appointment.

 After your first time using go.eiu.edu/EIUShield or open scheduling, it will require you to log in to make future appointments.